D-Kota/RugAnalytics/README.md

 # RugAnalytics
-Analytics projects for area rug retail store.
+Repo showcasing real life projects for rug retail store.

 Fake Data has been used to protect business and customer data.